 - Polygon: Select at least three points to define a closed polygon.
 The selected region is inside it.
-The expression generated uses the function is Inside from the Shapes class. - Box: Defines a rectangle aligned with the axes from two opposite corners.
-The expression is just of the form x>x0 && x<x1 && y>y0 && y<y1. - Aligned Ellipse: Defines an ellipse aligned with the plot axes.
-The first point selected defines the ellipse center, and the next point is on the radius.
-If later points are selected, they reset the radius.
-The expression generated is of the form square((x-x0)/a) + square((y-y0)/b)<1, using the square function from the Maths class (square(x)=xx). - Rotated Ellipse: Defines an ellipse with arbitrary alignment.
+The expression generated uses the isInside function. - Box: Defines a rectangle aligned with the axes from two opposite corners.
+The expression is just of the form x>x0 && x<x1 && y>y0 && y<y1. - Circle: Defines a circle in data space.
+The first point selected defines the circle center, and the next point is on the circumference.
+Note that in case of one or both axes logarithmic, the shape in graphics space may not be circular.
+The expression is of the form hypot(x-x0, y-y0)<r, using the hypot function (hypot(x,y) = sqrt(xx+yy)). - Aligned Ellipse: Defines an ellipse in graphics space aligned with the plot axes.
+The first point selected defines the ellipse center, and the next point is on the boundary.
+If later points are selected, they reset the radii.
+The expression generated is of the form square((x-x0)/a) + square((y-y0)/b)<1, using the square function (square(x)=xx). - Rotated Ellipse: Defines an ellipse in graphics coordinates with arbitrary alignment.
 The first point selected defines the ellipse center, the second point is the end of the primary radius, and the third point defines the extent of the secondary radius.
 If later points are selected they reset the secondary radius.
-The expression generated is of the form square(a(x-x0)+b(y-y0))+square(c(x-x0)+d(y-y0))<1, using the square function from the Maths class (square(x)=xx).
+The expression generated is of the form square(a(x-x0)+b(y-y0))+square(c(x-x0)+d(y-y0))<1, using the square function (square(x)=xx). - Below, Above, Left, Right: The points define a jagged line representing a continuous function of x (or y) which has, in general, a discontinuous derivative.
+If just one point is selected, all the points on the corresponding side of that single point are included.
+Line segments at either end of the line are considered to continue to infinity it's easy to understand how this works by trying it out (or see the figure above).
+If only one point is selected, the expression generated is of the form y < y > 0, and for two points it has the form $y < m \times x + c$.
+If there are more points, the special polyLine function is used.